iakhil/cric_stats/README.md

 ## How to Play

+1. **Important:** You must use a web server to play this game (see Setup section below)
-1. Open `index.html` in your web browser
+2. Open the game in your web browser at http://localhost:8000 (or the URL provided by your server)
+3. Select a format (Test or IPL)
-2. Select a game mode (Batting or Bowling)
+4. Select a game mode (Batting or Bowling)
-3. Click "Start Game"
+5. Click "Start Game"
-4. For each player shown, you'll be asked to guess a randomly selected statistic
+6. For each player shown, you'll be asked to guess a randomly selected statistic
-5. Enter your guess and click "Submit" (or press Enter)
+7. Enter your guess and click "Submit" (or press Enter)
-6. See how close you were and your score for that round
+8. See how close you were and your score for that round
-7. Continue for 10 rounds to get your final score
+9. Continue for 10 rounds to get your final score
-8. Try to beat your high score!
+10. Try to beat your high score!

+## Stats by Format

+### Test Cricket
+- **Batting Stats:** Matches, Runs, Average, Hundreds, Fifties
+- **Bowling Stats:** Matches, Wickets, Average, Economy, 5-Wicket Hauls

+### IPL Cricket
+- **Batting Stats:** Matches, Runs, Average, Hundreds, Fifties
+- **Bowling Stats:** Matches, Wickets, Average, Economy, 5-Wicket Hauls

 ## Scoring System